Frequently asked questions (FAQs)

 • Student learning and assessment resources and tools for every student in years 0–8 (online).

-• Pre-tests (diagnostic assessment) for every topic.
+• Pre-tests (diagnostic assessment) for every topic for years 1-8 (online).

-• Post-tests (formative assessment) for every topic.
+• Post-tests (formative assessment) for every topic for years 1-8 (online).

 Sustainability